 To make it clearer, let’s see an example sentence.

-Would you like tea or something?
+Would you like tea or something like that?

 お茶でも召し上がりませんか?
 O cha demo meshiagarimasenka ?